Last Updated on March 30, 2021

 There is a lot of strategy involved to have a strong Pinterest presence.
 If you don’t have the time or desire to manage your own Pinterest account, a Pinterest Virtual Assistant or Pinterest Manager might be the way to go.
 This is a contractor you hire to do the Pinterest work for you.

 There are many levels of experience and pricing packages when it comes to Pinterest VA’s or Pinterest Managers, so you should be able to find one that works for you!
 You definitely want to find someone that will give you a good return on investment.
 With that in mind, know that Pinterest is a slower growth tool than some platforms.
-It can take 3-6 months to see significant traffic changes, so make sure your expectations are realistic.
+It can take 6 months or more to see significant traffic changes, so make sure your expectations are realistic.

 If you would like to chat more with me about my Pinterest Management Services, just click the button below, fill out the form, and I will send you an invite for a no obligation discovery call.
 I’d love to hear more about your business and goals to see if we are a good fit!